 - If you run a Sqoop mapping on the Blaze engine to export Oracle float data, Sqoop truncates the data. - If you run a Sqoop mapping on the Blaze engine to export Oracle timestamp data with nanoseconds, Sqoop writes only three digits to the target. - If you configure OraOop and run a Sqoop mapping on the Spark engine to export Oracle timestamp data, Sqoop writes only three digits to the target.

 Teradata Data Types

 Informatica supports the following Teradata data types when you use Sqoop:

-Bigint (supported only for import)
+Bigint (supported only for import) Blob (supported only for import) Byteint Char Clob Date Decimal Double Float Integer

-Byteint

-Clob

 Number